oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 ## Task 11: Saving and Loading R Objects in a Datastore Instance

 You can save the R objects you create in one R session and load them in another session using the OML4R datastore.
 R objects and OML4R proxy objects exist only during the current R session unless they are saved to a datastore.
 OML4R creates the datastore in the current user’s database schema.
 Until you delete the datastore or the individual objects in a datastore, they remain in the database.
-OML4R provides functions for managing the objects in the datastore, such as ore.save, ore.load, ore.datastore, and so on.
+OML4R provides functions for managing the objects in the datastore, such as `ore.save`, `ore.load`, `ore.datastore`, and so on.

-1. To save one or more R objects to a datastore, use the ore.save function.
-Here the ore.frame object is stored to ds_rdata and the R model object is stored to ds\_rmodel.
+1. To save one or more R objects to a datastore, use the `ore.save` function.
+Here the `ore.frame` object is stored to ds\_rdata and the R model object is stored to ds\_rmodel.

   a.
 To save IRIS and the RES\_DF ore.frame proxy object to the ds\_rdata datastore, run the script below.
 Use the oml.sync function to create a R object as a proxy for IRIS table (similarly as done in Task 3).
 You can give some descriptive text using the description argument, which will appear when you get information on the datastore.